alessio-buda/AI-Academy-Final-Project/DOCUMENTATION.md

 The system's design emphasizes reliability, scalability, and maintainability, ensuring it can adapt to evolving requirements while maintaining high standards of security and performance.

-For additional support, detailed API documentation, or feature requests, please refer to the project's GitHub repository or contact the development team.
+For additional support or feature requests, please refer to the project's GitHub repository or contact the development team.

 ---

-**Document Version**: 1.0
+**Document Version**: 1.2
-**Last Updated**: September 8, 2025
+**Last Updated**: September 9, 2025
 **Project Repository**: [AI-Academy-Final-Project](https://github.com/alessio-buda/AI-Academy-Final-Project)